phoenixframework/phoenix/guides/controllers.md

 end
 ```

-What it doesn't have is an alternative template for rendering JSON.
+What it doesn't have is a view for rendering JSON.
 Phoenix Controller hands off to a view module to render templates, and it does so per format.
 We already have a view for the HTML format, but we need to instruct Phoenix how to render the JSON format as well.
 By default, you can see which formats your controllers support in `lib/hello_web.ex`:

 ```elixir
   def controller do